macaroni-os/macaroni-site/site/content/docs/_index.md

 ## Macaroni OS Eagle

-The **Eagle** release is born to be used in container, it's based on Funtoo 1.4-prime with patches to integrate SystemD as an init system.
+The **Eagle** release is born to be used in container, it's based on MARK *next* with patches to integrate SystemD as an init system.

 Without the need to support the Desktop, the release is been compiled with server-oriented and X-less use flags.
 This permits to have core packages fewer dependencies and more optimized for containers.

-Like *phoenix* also *eagle* is based on Funtoo 1.4-prime and so:
+Like *phoenix* also *eagle* is based on MARK next and so:

-    * GCC 11.2.0
+    * GCC 11.3.0
     * Glibc 2.33
     * Python 3.9
     * LLVM 13